The World’s Best Budgeting Apps: Spend Less, Save More

 Credit cards are not extra cash.
 However, it often feels like they are.
 After all, it takes one swipe to get that new plasma TV that you couldn’t have afforded otherwise.
 A few more impulsive purchases like this, and you can easily rack up a lot of debt.

-With one of the best budgeting apps, you can minimize the chances of this happening because they give you an easy overview of the current state of your finances.
+With a budgeting app, you can minimize the chances of this happening because they give you an easy overview of the current state of your finances.
 You’ll know exactly how much money you have at your disposal, how much you need to set aside, and how many luxuries you can afford each month.

 Making It Easier To Deal With Emergencies